NilanEkanayake/LaserScanningMicroscope/README.md

 This issue also affects the VCMs as well.
 This results in a loose sample being thrown off the holder if one is present on power-on.

-Also, U5 and the VCM_COARSE and VCM_Y resistors get uncomfortably hot during prolonged operation.
+Also, U5 and the VCM/DAC_COARSE and VCM/DAC_Y resistors get uncomfortably hot during prolonged operation.
 This may be exacerbated by using heavier samples that increase the needed current to drive the bottom VCM.

 For now, I recommend not directly using the project, and more as a source of inspiration.
 I am currently working on a new LSM version that fixes these issues (and others), but it will take a while.